squizzi/pktstat-bpf/README.md

 FLAGS
   -?, --help                    display help
-  -p, --plain                   if true, output in plain text format (default: JSON format) --kubeconfig STRING           path to kubeconfig file (Kubernetes lookups enabled if provided) --external                    if true, only show traffic to external destinations --internal-networks STRING    comma-separated list of internal network CIDRs to filter out when using --external
+  -p, --plain                   if true, output in plain text format (default: JSON format) -u, --unique                  if true, only show the first instance of each connection --kubeconfig STRING           path to kubeconfig file (Kubernetes lookups enabled if provided) --external                    if true, only show traffic to external destinations --internal-networks STRING    comma-separated list of internal network CIDRs to filter out when using --external